Eat & Drink

 Signal Box

 Located in one of Newcastle’s most iconic buildings, Signal Box is an upmarket bistro-style dining experience by the harbour.
 With a focus on seafood, Signal Box offers up innovative, modern Australian cuisine.
-Everything is made in-house and from scratch too – from pickles and stocks through to sodas and juices.

 Where: 155 Wharf Rd, Newcastle

-Where: Shop 1/7 Honeysuckle Dr, Newcastle
+Where: Unit 1/11 Honeysuckle Dr, Newcastle

 Una Volta